AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 We may assume that the complexity of obtaining the \ac{FFT} of the pulse filter, $\mathrm{DFT}_{\mathrm{2D}}(\mathbf{P})$, is negligble as it can be computed offline once, therefore the computational complexity is obtained for one FFT of size $K \times L$, one IFFT of size $K \times L$, and the element-wise multiplication of two matrices of size $K \times L$, yielding a total complexity of

 Therefore, in all, the total complexity of the Zak-\ac{OTFS} modulator/demodulator with delay-Doppler pulse shaping is approximated as

 Comparing the modulator complexities including the pulse-shaping overheads of \ac{OFDM}, \ac{AFDM}, and the two \ac{OTFS} implementations in \eqref{eq:isfftotfs_cost} and \eqref{eq:zakotfs_cost}, which are summarized in Table \ref{tab:complexity_summary}, it is evident that both \ac{OTFS} approaches introduce significantly higher computational burdens compared to the \ac{OFDM} due to their multi-stage transform structures and 2D processing requirements under practical systems\footnote{Regarding \ac{FFT} dimension flexibility, \ac{OFDM} and \ac{AFDM} support arbitrary \ac{FFT}/\ac{IFFT} sizes $N$ with one-dimensional frequency-domain processing, enabling flexible numerology and resource allocation.
-In contrast, \ac{OTFS} imposes strict integer divisibility constraints on the delay-Doppler grid dimensions $K, L \in \mathbb{N}$ such that $N = KL$, limiting design flexibility and potentially resulting in awkward \ac{FFT} sizes for practical implementations and efficient computations.}, while \ac{AFDM} maintains a modest overhead over \ac{OFDM} and therefore stands out as a more computationally efficient alternative.
+In contrast, \ac{OTFS} imposes strict integer divisibility constraints on the delay-Doppler grid dimensions $K, L \in \mathbb{N}$ such that $N = KL$, limiting design flexibility and potentially resulting in awkward \ac{FFT} sizes for practical implementations and efficient computations.}, while \ac{AFDM} maintains a modest overhead over \ac{OFDM} and therefore represents a more computationally efficient alternative.

-Furthermore, in addition to the time complexity of arithmetic operations, in practical modem implementations, memory movement and on-chip buffering often dominate both latency and energy consumption, especially in high-throughput communication systems.
+In addition to arithmetic complexity, memory movement and on-chip buffering often dominate latency and energy consumption in practical modems, especially in high-throughput systems.
 In this perspective, the \ac{AFDM} waveform requires only local element-wise multiplications for its additional processing, which do not necessitate global data reshaping beyond the existing FFT/IFFT buffering inherent in the system.
 Conversely, \ac{OTFS} implementations may involve more complex data handling due to frequent reshaping operations under practical, non-ideal conditions, such as interleaving and reshaping required in the \ac{ISFFT} and pulse shaping stages.